jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_properties_custom.rs - An example of setting custom/user defined
   workbook document properties.

+* doc_url_intro1.rs - Demonstrates writing a url to a worksheet.

+* doc_url_intro2.rs - Demonstrates writing a url to a worksheet.

+* doc_url_intro3.rs - Demonstrates writing a url to a worksheet.

+* doc_url_set_text.rs - Demonstrates writing a url to a worksheet with alternative text.

 * doc_workbook_add_worksheet.rs - Demonstrates creating adding worksheets
   to a workbook.